Best Seller: Plot

 In 1972, a group of gunmen wearing Richard Nixon Halloween masks steal evidence from a police evidence storage unit, killing several officers in the process.
-Officer Dennis Meechum is seriously wounded after stabbing one of the robbers.
-He survives and publishes a book titled Inside Job based on his experience.
-In 1987, Meechum, who by now has become an acclaimed author and a much decorated detective, is working on his next novel.
-He now suffers from writer's block, and is a widowed father raising his daughter, Holly.
+Dennis Meechum is an officer on duty during the theft.
+Meecham is badly wounded but survives after managing to stab one of the robbers.
+He goes on to publish a book titled Inside Job based on his experience.

-On a case at the docks in Los Angeles, a suspect runs as Meechum gives chase.
-A man named Cleve joins the chase.
-The suspect hides in an overhead crane and attempts to shoot Meechum, but Cleve kills the man, then mysteriously disappears.
+In 1987, Meechum, who by now has become an acclaimed author and a much decorated detective, is working on his next novel but is suffering from writer's block, and is a widowed father raising his daughter, Holly.
+While on a stakeout at the docks, he encounters Cleve who seems to know him.
+As the suspect attempts to escape he gains the upper hand on Meechum but Cleve intervenes shooting the man and saves Meechum's life.
+Cleve then mysteriously disappears.